triton-inference-server/python_backend/README.md

 [decoupled mode](#decoupled-mode).
-By setting the `decoupled` parameter to `True`, the `exec` and `async_exec` function will return a [generator](https://docs.python.org/3/glossary.html#term-generator) of inference responses returned by a decouple model.
+By setting the `decoupled` parameter to `True`, the `exec` and `async_exec` function will return a [generator](https://docs.python.org/3/glossary.html#term-generator) of inference responses returned by a decoupled model.
 If the `decoupled` parameter is set to `False`, the `exec` and `async_exec` function will return a single response as shown in the example above.